italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

 Format of the Wallet Instance Attestation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To ensure the above requirements, a JWT was chosen as the format for the
+A JWT was chosen as the format for the Wallet Instance Attestation.
-Wallet Instance Attestation.
-Let's see below the various fields that
+Let's see below the various fields that compose it.
-compose it.

 Header
 ^^^^^^